Anti-Catholicism in the United States: Late 20th–early 21st century

-In May 2006, a Gallup poll found that 57% of Americans had a favorable view of the Catholic faith, while 30% of Americans had an unfavorable view.
+In May 2006, a Gallup poll found that 57% of Americans had a favorable view of the Catholic faith, while 30% of Americans had an unfavorable view of it.
 The Catholic Church's doctrines, and the priest sex abuse scandal were top issues for those who disapproved.
 The church's view on homosexuality, and the celibate priesthood were low on the list of grievances for those who held an unfavorable view of Catholicism.
 A slightly higher unfavorable view of the Catholic Church was the common preaching of poverty theology which was in stark contrast to the splendor of the Vatican.
 While Protestants and Catholics themselves had a majority with a favorable view, those who are not Christian or are irreligious had a majority with an unfavorable view.

-In April 2008, Gallup found that the number of Americans saying they had a positive view of U.S. Catholics had shrunk to 45% with 13% reporting a negative opinion.
-A substantial proportion of Americans, 41%, said their view of Catholics was neutral, while 2% of Americans indicated that they had a "very negative" view of Roman Catholics.
-However, with a net positive opinion of 32%, sentiment towards Catholics was more positive than that for both evangelical and fundamentalist Christians, who received net-positive opinions of 16 and 10% respectively.
-Gallup reported that Methodists and Baptists were viewed more positively than Catholics, as were Jews.
+In April 2008, Gallup found that the number of Americans who stated that they had a positive view of U.S. Catholics had shrunk to 45% and 13% of them stated that they had a negative opinion.
+A substantial proportion of Americans, 41%, stated that their view of Catholics was neutral, while 2% of Americans stated that they had a "very negative" view of Roman Catholics.
+However, with a net positive opinion of 32%, sentiment towards Catholics was more positive than sentiment towards evangelical and fundamentalist Christians, who received net-positive opinions of 16 and 10% respectively.
+Gallup reported that Methodists and Baptists were viewed more positively than Catholics were, as were Jews.

-In August 2012, the New York Times reviewed the religion of the nine top national leaders: the presidential and vice-presidential nominees, the Supreme Court justices, the House Speaker, and the Senate majority leader.
+In August 2012, the New York Times reviewed the religious affiliations of the nine top national leaders: the presidential and vice-presidential nominees, the Supreme Court justices, the House Speaker, and the Senate majority leader.
 There were nine Catholics (six justices, both vice-presidential candidates, and the Speaker), three Jews (all from the Supreme Court), two Mormons (including the Republican presidential nominee Mitt Romney) and one African-American Protestant (Democratic nominee and soon to be President Barack Obama).
 There were no white Protestants.